-If you have money to burn on the way to your new barndominium, then having multiple crews (more muscles and machines) on site at the same time becomes a possibility.
+If you have money to burn on the way to your new barndominium, then having multiple crews (more muscles and machines) on-site at the same time becomes a possibility.

-If there is nothing productive they can do on site at the same time, having the money ready to pay crews immediately – and a healthy command of your barndominium building diary – means you can plan to have one crew move in and get working the moment it’s safe for them to do so.
+If there is nothing productive they can do on-site at the same time, having the money ready to pay crews immediately – and a healthy command of your barndominium building diary – means you can plan to have one crew move in and get working the moment it’s safe for them to do so.

-That means, for instance, you can cut down the time lag between some of the stages of building, by having your framers ready to arrive as your foundations are in and solid, having the roofers on standby to come in the moment the framers are done, and while all that initial work is going on, you can be shopping for the interior furnishings based on a design plan, so that they can be held until they’re needed, and delivered the moment the plumbers, the electricians, and the insulation specialists are driving out.
+That means, for instance, you can cut down the time lag between some of the stages of building, by having your framers ready to arrive as your foundations are in and solid, having the roofers on standby to come at the moment the framers are done, and while all that initial work is going on, you can be shopping for the interior furnishings based on a design plan, so that they can be held until they’re needed, and delivered the moment the plumbers, the electricians, and the insulation specialists are driving out.